MooersLab/writingLogTemplate/README.md

 ### Future additions and tangents

-- Mind map for this project
+- New branches on the above mind map for this project and research program
-- Mind map for the research program (the big picture)
+- Mind map for the research program (the big picture that includes related manuscripts, talks, posters, funded grants, grant applications)
 - Ideas to consider adding to the manuscript
   + Introduction
   + Results